-Figure 20: Exchange between NFPs and EU4Health national representation in percentage of total respondents (n=10)
+Figure 21: Exchange between NFPs and EU4Health national representation in percentage of total respondents (n=10)

-As illustrated in Figure 20, out of the ten respondents who indicated that the NFP function and membership of the Steering Group and Programme Committee are not, or not fully, situated within the same institution, 9 (90 %) indicated that a regular exchange between the NFP and their national EU4Health representatives takes place.
+As illustrated in Figure 21, out of the ten respondents who indicated that the NFP function and membership of the Steering Group and Programme Committee are not situated within the same institution, 9 (90 %) indicated that a regular exchange between the NFP and their national EU4Health representatives takes place.
 Only one respondent (10 %) indicated this is not the case.